 I have been raising birds over 58 years and I still do not consider myself a "subject matter expert" on avian nutrition.
 I count on the products that I have used on my birds over the years.
 We offer several products to help your birds come through the molt as quickly as possible.
 Feather Fast provides the Sulphur containing amino acids along with a well-balanced total protein source, vitamins and macro and trace minerals.
 Feather Fast can be applied onto their soft foods fruit, vegetables or soaked seed.
 Feather Fast used in conjunction with Calcium Plus will ensure adequate supplies of a highly available form of calcium.
 This combination enabled my birds to make feathers even more efficiently.

 If you have birds which seem to enjoy only dry seeds, "sprouted seeds" can be the answer towards providing them with all the vital nutrients they need for a healthier and faster molt.
 This really works!

 Research shows that there is a decrease in the immune function of birds during the molting cycle.
 Birds with a strong immune function can keep the population of airsac mites in check outside of the molting season.
 When temperatures and humidity fluctuate during the molt, the mites that are dormant within their respiratory tract begin to multiply and further stress the birds.
-For best results start treatments with S76 before the Primary Flight feathers (early March) begin to be replaced.
-Treat with S76 for two days each week for three weeks.
+For best results start treatments with moxidectin before the Primary Flight feathers (early March) begin to be replaced.
+Treat with Moxidectin once a month.
 Continue the treatments one day each month, until one month after the conclusion of the annual and juvenile molt.